 How Did We Get Our Info?

-For the cheapest insurers, we acquired quotes from over 103 companies in 200 cities across the U.S. for a sample, 17 year old male driver who drives a 2011 Toyota Camry.
-We specified that he previously did not have insurance, and was opting for full coverage (see limits below).
-We restricted the top 15 cheapest companies to ones that were found in at least 25 cities nationwide.
-For adding onto a parent's policy, we assumed the parent was a 45 year old male, married, with no previous accidents or incidents in their driving record.
+We acquired quotes from over 103 companies in 200 cities across the U.S. for a sample 17-year-old male driver who drives a 2011 Toyota Camry.
+We specified that he previously did not have insurance and was opting for full coverage (see limits below).
+We included the top 15 cheapest companies that were also available in at least 15 cities nationwide.
+For adding onto a parent's policy, we assumed the parent was a 45-year-old male, married, with no previous accidents or incidents in his driving record.

 |Coverage Type||Study Limits|